isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 Well, I'm trying.

 Jimmy  40:16
-All right.
+Alright.
 Answer quickly.
 History is...?

 Shirlene  40:20
 A window to our past to understand our present and future.